top of page

 In 2016, Carl Momberger ran a catering kitchen on the edge of the agricultural region in Washington County, OR.
 One June morning, his produce buying guide featured an unfamiliar item called a tayberry for $30 per lb.
 “What’s so special about these berries?
 Are they going to do my taxes for me?” he asked, incredulously.

-This peculiar berry prompted research to find out what they are and why they were so expensive.
+This peculiar berry prompted research to find out what they were and why they were so expensive.
 In the course of that research, he found that they were available for U-Pick only three miles away at Hoffman Farms.
-Within minutes, he could hold this berry and learn a few of its secrets.
+Within minutes, he could hold this berry and learn its secrets.

 Tayberries are a hybrid of raspberry and blackberry.
 Their name comes from the River Tay, which flows through Dundee, Scotland, where they were originally developed.
 Both of tayberry’s component parts shine through in the final berry, making it simultaneously unique and familiar.